archiemartini/database-server-postgres-node/README.md

-# Database server tech test

 ## Completion Overview

 To complete this techtest I created a server using Node.js and Express.js.
-The server has two routes '/set' and '/get' and upon requests to each reads the request.query and either saves ('/set') the data to a locally declared variable (let keyValueData) or returns ('/get') said variable
+The server has two routes '/set' and '/get' and upon requests to each reads the request.query and either saves ('/set') the data to a locally declared variable (let keyValueData) or returns ('/get') said variable.

+UPDATED:
+Adding a database, I decided to go with PostGreSQL

 The original brief can be seen below...

+# Database server tech test

 Today we will practice a tech test to demonstrate your understanding of web technologies.
 This is an actual tech test that was given to one of our coaches when they applied for a dev role.